 So, how about trying a different strategy this time?

-Run through these 6 ways to talk about debt (and your spouse!) differently this time, in order to get different results.
+Run through these 6 ways to talk about debt (and your spouse!) differently this time, to get different results.

 1. Face the facts, even if they feel overwhelming.

 Start with the facts.
 Write down all of the debt: credit cards, auto loans, personal loans, student loans, etc.

 It may seem scary to get all the numbers in front of you in black and white, but it will help.

 Once you see the beast in the scary movie, it doesn’t have the same frightening effect the next time it pops up.